 The warm, yellow rays of the morning sun shine through your window, casting clear and distinct shadows.
 Breakfasts are eaten outside for hours on end as the cicadas begin to chirp.
 I’m relaxing in a hammock with a good book and a popsicle to escape the heat.
 Lazy afternoons spent drifting aimlessly through the ocean’s crystal clear water, gazing up at the endless sky.
 Sunsets are accompanied by a blazing trail stretching across the horizon.
 Summer has a way of making you feel like a kid again, no matter how old you are.
 It’s the kind of time when anything seems possible, even the impossible.
-Even though summer is winding down, it is not quite over, despite the fact that it is getting closer.
+Even though summer is winding down, it is not quite over, even though it is getting closer.
 Before the season ends, we’ve compiled a list of ten great summer songs for you to listen to and hopefully keep you in the mood for a little while longer.
 Include these songs on your playlist to get the most enjoyment out of this summer.

 The list will begin with a tried-and-true choice.
-There will be no debate about including this track on any and all summer playlists for the foreseeable future.
-We’ll go with the Ataris’ version rather than Don Henley’s original or DJ Sammy’s later cover, which are both excellent choices.
+There will be no debate about including this track on any summer playlists for the foreseeable future.
+We’ll go with the Ataris version rather than Don Henley’s original or DJ Sammy’s later cover, which are both excellent choices.
 It evokes images of sweltering heat, sun-kissed skin, and endless summer evenings, all of which are synonymous with the summer season.

 Harry Styles has come a long way since his disastrous performance on The X Factor, and each step of the way has been an improvement.
-The level of excitement surrounding the release of his most recent album, Harry’s House, is comparable to that generated for Michael Jackson’s music during his prime.
+The level of excitement surrounding the release of his most recent album, Harry’s House, is comparable to that generated by Michael Jackson’s music during his prime.
 As It Was, a poppy but not overly happy track that reminds us of a small piece of that delicious melancholy that we feel as the seasons change, has particularly resonated with fans, who have gone crazy for it.

 One of pop music’s most promising new divas never disappoints her fans.
 Break My Heart is a blend of 1970s orchestral samples, 1990s staccato vocals, and thick, solid bass lines from the 1980s.
 There’s always that one summer romance that you know you shouldn’t have, but you go ahead with it anyway because it’s just too cute to pass up.
 The song “Break My Heart” reminds you that you could avoid the situation by staying in for one night, but you already know you won’t.